dp8523/RochesterMunchies/docs/DesignDoc.md

 Once a buyer clicks on a snack to view they are routed to that snack details page.
 If they desire that snack they click add to cart and that calls the addToCart method from the snack-detail componenet to the user service file.
-The user service file will send a Http request of PUT along with the username of the buyer, and the id if the snack to the BuyerController.
+The user service file will send a Http request of PUT along with the username of the buyer, and the id of the snack to the BuyerController.
 The BuyerController file will process the demand in the Buyer and Snack DAO files and send a response status of OK (200) and an updated buyer cart if successful.
 If the buyer feels they want to browse more they can click the go back button.